nakamauwu/nakama/README.md

 these are like "partials" and are the pieces that other templates include.

 Any new dependency must be injected explicitly on `cmd/nakama/main.go`.
-Here is were configuration is also read.
+Here is where configuration is also read.
 No other place is allowed to read configuration but here.
 That means, any call to `os.Getenv()` for example is discouraged but on `main.go`.

 ## Troubleshoot

 If you run into migrations issues, that is because the SQL schema is not applied progressively.
-For now, you will have to cleanup the database and run the server again.
+For now, you will have to clean up the database and run the server again.

 You could stop cockroach.
 Remove the `cockroach-data` directory: